Management by exception: Process

 Management by exception gives employees the responsibility to make decisions and fulfill their work or projects by themselves.
 It consists of focus and analysis of statistically relevant anomalies in the data.
 If an unusual situation or deviation in the recorded data appears, which could cause difficulties for the business and can't be managed by the employee at his level, the employee should pass the decision on to the next higher level.

 For example, if all products are selling at their expected volumes for the quarter, except one particular product which is underperforming or overperforming at a statistically relevant margin, only the data for that product will be presented to the managers for further investigation and discovery of the root cause.
 Management by exception can bring forward business errors and oversights, ineffective strategies that need to be improved, changes in competition and business opportunities.
 Management by exception is intended to reduce the managerial load and enable managers to spend their time more effectively in areas where it will have the most impact.
-This management concept is widely attributed to Frederick W. Taylor and was first discussed in his work, "Shop management: A paper read before the American Society of Mechanical Engineers.
-N.Y: American Society of Mechanical Engineers.
+This management concept is widely attributed to Frederick W. Taylor and was first discussed in his work, Shop Management presented to the American Society of Mechanical Engineers in 1903.

 Exception management also has an IT application.
 When writing code, if the programmer sees that there will be an exceptional case where a predefined assumption of the application will be breached, the programmer will need to deal with that exception programmatically from the outset.

 Primarily, it is necessary to set objectives or norms with predictable or estimated results.
 These performances are assessed and get equated to the actual performance.
 Next, the deviation gets analysed.
 With an insignificant or no deviation, no action is required and senior managers can concentrate on other matters.
 If actual performances deviate significantly, the concern needs to be passed to the senior managers, as an “exception has occurred”.
 Finally, the aim is to solve this “exception” immediately.